ably/specification/specifications/features.md

 - `(RSF1)` The library must apply the [robustness principle](https://en.wikipedia.org/wiki/Robustness_principle) in its processing of requests and responses with the Ably system.
 In particular, deserialization of Messages and related types, and associated enums, must be tolerant to unrecognised attributes or enum values.
 Such unrecognised values must be ignored.

-### Batch Operations

-- `(BO1)` The batch operations functions must use the REST endpoints in Batch Mode, sending a single request containing all specified data
-- `(BO2)` Batch operations must be able to be performed for the following:
-  - `(BO2a)` `BatchOperations::publish` publishes messages against one or more channels with one or more messages
-    - `(B02a1)` Functions should be provided to pass either an array or a single `BatchSpec` object.
-In languages where function overloading is not possible, an array is preferred.
-  - `(BO2b)` `BatchOperations::getPresence` retrieves the presence data for one or more channels
-- `(BO3)` When a batch operation only contains one batch, the underlying request is functionally identical to its non-batch equivalent, but the returned result should be a `BatchResponse` object.

 ## Realtime client library features {#realtime}

 The Ably Realtime client libraries establish and maintain a persistent connection to Ably and provide methods to publish and subscribe to messages over a low latency realtime connection.